 “Nowadays, customers tend to be looking for information in the physical store and, at the same time, they are getting additional information from their mobile devices about offers and possibly better prices.”

 “The omni-channel strategy hinges on the idea that providing a seamless shopping experience in brick-and-mortar stores and through a variety of digital channels not only differentiates retailers from their peers, but also gives them a competitive edge over online-only retailers by leveraging their store assets.”

 Certainly, the overlap between digital, social, physical, and mobile is a good starting point, and yet, even that definition doesn’t do justice to an all-encompassing prefix like “omni.”

-Given those kind of lofty ideals, what does it mean to be omni-channel?
+Given those kinds of lofty ideals, what does it mean to be omni-channel?

-In Omni-Channel Retailing Isn’t The Future, It’s Now, Tommy Walker offers what is easily the most expansive summary of the term:
+In Omni-Channel Retailing, Tommy Walker offers what is easily the most expansive summary of the term:

 “Omni-channel as a philosophy is about providing consistent, yet unique and contextual brand experiences across multiple customer-aware touchpoints, including brick and mortar, marketplaces, web, mobile and social.”

 “It’s about allowing consumers to purchase wherever they are while communicating in a way that is in tune with why they use a given channel and showing awareness of their individual stage in the customer lifecycle.”

 In essence, omni-channel removes the boundaries between different sales and marketing channels to create a unified, integrated whole.
 The distinctions between channels — onsite, social, mobile, email, physical, and now instant messaging — disappear as a single view of the customer as well as a single experience of commerce emerge.